SaaS is an Industry of the Future. Don't Live in the Past.

 Today’s buyers are smart and competition is fierce.
 Many SaaS companies are relatively young and have long been at the forefront of technology.
 From your vantage point, the best way to do business requires a fair degree of agility.
 While the old methods of getting business just don’t work like they used to any more, that mindset you already have does give you an advantage.

-Move Away From the Old Sales and Marketing Approaches
+Move towards New Sales and Marketing Approaches.

 - You’d reach out with cold calls and drum up sustainable interest in your product or service